Table of Contents

 Google doesn’t prioritize keywords in your TLD, so there’s no need for “.review” if you’re a professional reviewer.

-In general, “.com” or the national TLD are more reliable and more known than the keyword TLD (eg “.review”).
+In general, “.com” or the national TLD is more reliable and more known than the keyword TLD (eg “.review”).

 In addition, there are some exceptions.
 If you are an Internet or IT company, you can consider the “.net” TLD.
 Or, if you are a non-profit organization, “.org” may be the best option.